tonivade/pq/README.md

 ### Select columns

-You can select the columns you want to include in the output using the `--select` option
+You can select the columns you want to include in the output using the `--select` option:

 ```sh
 $ ./pq read --select id,first_name,email example.parquet